SalamandraDevs/typescript-starter/README.md

 # Typescript-starter
-This is a ESM package intended to be a boilerplate to work with ES6 modules and Typescript in Node.js, also to work with node workspaces as ESM.
+This is an ESM package intended to be a boilerplate to work with ES6 modules and Typescript in Node.js, also ready to work with node workspaces as ESM.
 Please refer to [local-package](https://github.com/SalamandraDevs/local-package/tree/main) repository to clone it into `./package` directory if you want to have node submodules a.k.a worspaces.

 # Quick start
 1 - Clone this repo locally.